Steven-Roberts/chrome-manifest-iconify/README.md

 <a name="module_chrome-manifest-iconify.async"></a>

 #### chrome-manifest-iconify.async(options) ⇒ <code>Promise.&lt;Array.&lt;module:chrome-manifest-iconify.Icon&gt;&gt;</code>
-Generates icon set for a Chrome extension or app by parsing the v2 manifest.
+Generates icon set for a Chrome extension by parsing the v2 manifest.
 Note that this function does not actually write the files.

 **Kind**: static method of [<code>chrome-manifest-iconify</code>](#module_chrome-manifest-iconify)
 **Returns**: <code>Promise.&lt;Array.&lt;module:chrome-manifest-iconify.Icon&gt;&gt;</code> - A promise that